Loviisa: Congregations

 After the 2019 renovation, the Evangelical Lutheran Church of Finland in Loviisa has split into two congregations, the Finnish and Swedish Agricola congregations, which are also active in Lapinjärvi.
 The two congregations form the congregation association in the Loviisa area.
-In 2020, 71.6% of the citizens of Loviisa belonged to the Evangelical Lutheran Church.
+In 2023, 68.2% of the citizens of Loviisa belonged to the Evangelical Lutheran Church.

-After the 2010 annexation there were five Evangelical Lutheran congregations in Loviisa: the Liljendal congregation, the Finnish congregation in Loviisa, the Pernaja congregation, the Ruotsinpyhtää congregation and the Swedish congregation in Loviisa.
+After the 2010 annexation there were five Evangelical Lutheran congregations in Loviisa: the Liljendal congregation, the Finnish congregation in Loviisa, the Pernå congregation, the Ruotsinpyhtää congregation and the Swedish congregation in Loviisa.

 The congregation of south-eastern Finland of the Orthodox Church of Finland is also active in the Loviisa area.
 The city also has an independent Pentecostal congregation.

 Tourism

 Accommodation

 Loviisa offers diverse accommodation services.
 There are two hotels in the city centre, and a couple of slightly more modest inns in the centre or near it.
-There is high-quality bed and breakfast accommodation in the peaceful ironworks milieu in Strömfors.
 There are individual cabins and villas available for rent all over the municipality.
-Near the Rönnäs golf course, on the western shore of the Pernajanlahti bay, are cabin villages with tens of cabins.
+Near the Rönnäs golf course, on the western shore of the Pernåviken bay, are cabin villages with tens of cabins.